IanTaiAhn/react_games/README.md

 I finally got the delete functionality going.
 Very nice.

 We now auto create a User with an Id that we can use to look up the user and access their information.
+I think we are very close to having a legit app here....